nickumia/web-search-dictionary/README.md

 # Definition [2]: how to pronounce s p e c i a l
 ```

+## Special Considerations

+- The library makes a new web request to the search engine for every `lookup` call.
+It is a non-special, very generic http
+  call.
+However, be wary making too many calls within a short time period.
+The search engine or ISP or other middleman may
+  begin to rate-limit or otherwise flag the connection.
+This is not a known problem (hoewver, I will update if more details
+  surface).

 ## Contributing + Reporting

 As shown in the example above, there may be unintended results from the lookup (i.e. "how to pronounce s p e c i a l").